-In this sermon, John Ritenbaugh points out that the symbolism of the numerous (112) biblical references for trumpets suggests (1) an announcement of a specific event and (2) an alarm of what is to follow.
-In most cases the devastating horrendous events themselves are the figurative trumpet blasts, calling people to repent …
+The references to trumpets suggest an announcement of a specific event or an alarm of what is to follow.
+Typically, the events themselves are figurative trumpet blasts.

 God's people do a disservice to the cause of truth when they allow the media-hype to trigger a false hope about Jesus Christ's return being imminent.